Every Homeschool

 One hub, every method.

-Classical, Charlotte Mason, Waldorf, Unit Studies, Unschooling, Eclectic.
-We cover them all on equal footing, review curricula across every tradition, and never push one method over another.
-Parents pick — we resource.
+Classical, Charlotte Mason, Waldorf, Unit Studies, Unschooling, Eclectic, traditional, we cover them all on equal footing and review curricula across every tradition.
+Parents pick.
+We resource.

 02